jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-39.md

 2} I will turn you back, and leave but the sixth part of you, and will cause you to come up from the north parts, and will bring you upon the mountains of Israel:

-3} I will smite your bow out of your left hand, and will cause thine arrows to fall out of your right hand. {4} Thou shalt fall upon the mountains of Israel, thou, and all your bands, and the people that [is] with you: I will give you unto the ravenous birds of every sort, and [to] the beasts of the field to be devoured. {5} Thou shalt fall upon the open field: for I have spoken [it,] saith Enki. {6} And I will send a fire on Magog, and among them that dwell carelessly in the isles: and they shall know that I am Enki.
+3} I will smite your bow out of your left hand, and will cause thine arrows to fall out of your right hand. {4} Thou shalt fall upon the mountains of Israel, thou, and all your bands, and the people that [is] with you: I will give you unto the ravenous birds of every sort, and [to] the beasts of the field to be devoured. {5} Thou shalt fall upon the open field: for I have spoken [it,] saith Enki. {6} And I will send a fire on Magog, and among them that dwell carelessly in the isles: and they shall know that I am the LORD.

-7} So will I make my holy name known in the midst of my people Israel; and I will not [let them] pollute my holy name any more: and the heathen shall know that I [am] Enki, the Holy One in Israel.
+7} So will I make my holy name known in the midst of my people Israel; and I will not [let them] pollute my holy name any more: and the heathen shall know that I am the Lord, the Holy One in Israel.
 {{< /l >}}